Queen Elizabeth-class aircraft carrier: Queen Elizabeth

 The first steel cut for the project, in July 2009, signalled the start of construction of Lower Block 3 at BAE Systems Clyde, where production of Lower Block 4 started in January 2010.
 Meanwhile, construction of the bow Lower Block 1 was carried out at Appledore, North Devon, and was completed in March 2010.

 On 25 January 2010, it was announced that the Cammell Laird shipyard has secured a £44 million contract to build the flight decks of the carriers.
 That same day, construction began in Portsmouth of the 6,000-tonne Lower Block 2 for Queen Elizabeth.
 On 16 August 2011, the 8,000-tonne Lower Block 03 of Queen Elizabeth left BAE Systems Surface Ships' Govan shipyard in Glasgow on a large ocean-going barge.
 Travelling 600 mi around the northern coast of Scotland, the block arrived at Rosyth on the evening of 20 August 2011.
 Her forward island was built at BAE Portsmouth and attached on 14 March 2013; the aft island was attached in June 2013 and the ski jump in November 2013.

 Queen Elizabeth was christened on 4 July 2014, and floated-out on 17 July 2014.
 On 26 June 2017, the new carrier left Rosyth for the first time to commence sea trials.
-Flight trials with helicopters began in July 2017 and F-35B flight trials are expected towards the end of 2018.
+Flight trials with helicopters began in July 2017 and F-35B flight trials were expected towards the end of 2018.
 Initial operational capability was declared on 4 January 2021.